There are many powerful catalysts in the market: Obsidian Energy Ltd. (OBE) can be one of them - The Dwinnex

 Ratios:

-For a better understanding of OBE, let’s look at its different ratios.
+Our analysis of OBE’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.50 and its Current Ratio is at 0.50.
 In the meantime, Its Debt-to-Equity ratio is 0.28 whereas as Long-Term Debt/Eq ratio is at 0.27.

 Upgrades & Downgrades